This is the definitive Volkswagen Sharan – 5 / 7 seater car camping review for 2021. Continue reading if you want to know:

 If you are after a taller boot (113cm), go for the 5-seater option – you will get much more storage space or headroom in the boot.
 As the 7-seater option storage is taken away by the 3rd row seats, resulting in effective boot height of 93cm.

-Great storage in the front – aside from the standard passengers side glove compartment, there’s one in the middle/top of the dashboard, four cup holders, storage just below the armrest and two sunglass compartments above the head (fit smaller items like shades, keys, phone or a tablet), one smaller drawer below each seat.
+Great storage in the front – aside from the standard passengers side glove compartment, there’s one in the middle/top of the dashboard, two cup holders, storage just below the armrest and two sunglass compartments above the head (fit smaller items like shades, keys, phone or a tablet), one smaller drawer below each seat.

 There are two side storage units in the boot (1) – for a wallet, mobile phone, tablet – smaller things, plus two side-storage units on the left side (2) – not as easy to open though.